-What is RANZSE ?
+What is RANZSE

-The Rotary Australia and New Zealand Student Exchange (RANZSE) program is run by some Rotary Districts in Australia and all districts in New Zealand.
+The Rotary Australia and New Zealand Student Exchange (RANZSE) program is run by some forward thinking Rotary Districts in Australia and all districts in New Zealand.
 It is designed for 14 to 16 year old students to experience a true “exchange” with a family in the other country.

-When is the Exchange ?
+When is the Exchange

-In 2017 Australian students will fly to New Zealand and attend school with their matched student during Term 2.
+In 2021 Australian students will fly to New Zealand and attend school with their matched student during Term 2.
 Both students will return to Australia at the end of June and attend the Australian student’s school during Term 3.

 The Australia/New Zealand Student Exchanges offer an opportunity to be away from home and be “independent” in a supervised environment, building confidence and maturity as well as developing lifelong friendships between individual students and families.

-Does it cost much?
+Does it cost much

 Students are matched where possible, with students of similar interests in the other country.
 The costs of the exchange are mainly covered by the participating families.
-This is typically about $A3,500 – $A4500 (depending on the rate of exchange in each country) covering costs such as air travel, passport, weekend camps, a week-long Safari in either Australia or New Zealand for the visiting student as well as spending money.
+This is typically about $A4,500 – $A5,000 (depending on the rate of exchange in each country) covering costs such as air travel, passport, weekend camps, a week-long Safari in either Australia or New Zealand for the visiting student as well as spending money.

 Long Lasting Friendship

-It is one of the aims of Rotary International throughout the world to bring about better understanding between people.
+It is one of the aims of Rotary International throughout the world to bring about a better understanding between people.
 How better can this be done than through Youth Exchanges where each student has an opportunity to experience another country’s way of life, the people, their outlook and beliefs?
 Much as there is a need for this among people of different nationalities, there is a growing importance for Australians and New Zealanders to understand one another better.
 Student Exchanges are one of the best ways to help achieve this and also develop lifelong friendships between individual students and families.